bengisumisir/homework/README.md

 # homework
 This repository is created for first homework.
+I made some changes for homework.